empirical-org/Empirical-Core/docs/features/subscription_logic.md

 ### Credit Card - Purchaser - Active - No CTA - Basic Plan
 Link: zpl.io/bokxr6k

-Tooltip: Once your current School Premium subscription expires, your accounts will be downgraded to the Quill Basic subscription.
+Tooltip: Once your current School Premium subscription expires, your accounts will be downgraded to Quill Basic.
 Scenario: when the purchaser changes plans to basic, the screen will be the same but the message in the tooltip will change

 ### Credit Card - Purchaser - Expired - Renew Subscription